Birne94/Coffee-in-the-Cloud/docs/organisationalProcess.md

 **Cleaning Schedule: Intelligent Assignment**

-The responsible user for cleaning is chosen by the system.
+The user responsible for cleaning is chosen by the system.
 It will take into account if somebody has marked himself as absent for a certain amount of time.

 **Guest Account**

 For tracking coffees a guest account exists.
-It allows guests of the chair to also track their coffees without having an own account.
+It allows guests of the chair to also track their coffees without having their own account.
 * The account should be accessible by the admin (login with admin credentials)
 * It should behave like a normal user account, e.g. it includes statistics
 * This account can be enabled or disabled by system administrators